alenaernst/alenaernst.github.io/README.md

 ## About

-**Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
+**Alembic is a new starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate theme is designed to get rolling immediately.
 Install it, configure it, tweak it, push it.**

 ## Features